ankushdesai/JPFExamples/README.md

-- To invoke jpf on each example file, simply do `ant test`.
+- To invoke benchmarking, simply do `ant benchmark`.